JackWFinlay/jsonize/README.md

 ## Try it

-Get the NuGet package: https://www.nuget.org/packages/JackWFinlay.Jsonize/
+Get the NuGet package: https://www.nuget.org/packages/JackWFinlay.Jsonize/.
+Currently versions in the 1.0.* series are available.
+I am currently investigating options for CI/CD.

 ## Usage